 Narrow stool, which happens every so often, is not problematic.
 But a thin stool could be symptomatic of IBS, for instance.
-And pencil-thin stool may reveal a colon obstruction possibly brought on by colon cancer.
+And pencil-thin stool may

 The smell of stool is objectionable under normal circumstances.
 But a relatively bad odor should not be ignored.
 It is linked to a host of health problems: malabsorptive disorder, celiac disease, Crohn’s disease, chronic pancreatitis, and cystic fibrosis (CF) — a gene-related disease that causes your body to produce mucus that is rather thick and sticky.
 Mostly affecting infants and toddlers, it brings about both life-threatening lung infections and significant digestive issues.